 The Criminal Justice Center serves as a platform to bring criminal law faculty together with interested students, enhancing the students’ law school experience by providing them with mentorship, area-specific education, and criminal practice training.

-The Criminal Justice Center administers the Criminal Justice Certificate Program, which is designed to cultivate and train the next generation of Criminal Attorneys.
+The Criminal Justice Center administers the Criminal Justice Program, which is designed to cultivate and train the next generation of Criminal Attorneys.
 The Center is directed by Professor Monique Haughton Worrell.
-Visit the Criminal Justice Certificate page for more information.
+Visit the Criminal Justice Program page for more information.

 As the state’s oldest legal and public policy research institute, the Center for Governmental Responsibility (CGR) has been a mainstay for environmental and social policy research at the College of Law since 1972.